How to install Canonical Kubernetes with DISA STIG hardening

 Pod Security Admission control file

-This policy may be insufficient or impractical in some situations, in which case the settings would need to be adjusted by doing one of the following:
+This policy may be insufficient or impractical in some situations, in which case the templates would need to be adjusted by doing one of the following:

-1. Adjust the --admission-control-config-file path used when you bootstrap/join nodes to /var/snap/k8s/common/etc/configurations/pod-security-admission-restricted.yaml rather than the file above.
+1. Adjust the --admission-control-config-file path in the templates to /var/snap/k8s/common/etc/configurations/pod-security-admission-restricted.yaml rather than the file above.
 This sets a more restrictive policy.

 2. Edit /var/snap/k8s/common/etc/configurations/pod-security-admission-baseline.yaml to suit your needs based on the upstream instructions.

-3. Create your own audit policy based on the upstream instructions and adjust the --admission-control-config-file path used when you bootstrap/join nodes.
+3. Create your own audit policy based on the upstream instructions and adjust the --admission-control-config-file path used in the templates.

 For more details, see the Kubernetes Pod Security Admission documentation, which provides an overview of Pod Security Standards (PSS), their enforcement levels, and configuration options.